TanTanDev/EnchantedGamepad/README.md

 # Enchanted Gamepad #
 Enchanted Gamepad is a software released under the GNU General Public License v3.0.

-**Enchant** your gamepad experience on your computer by completly customizing how the input is handled.
+**Enchant** your gamepad experience on your computer by completely customizing how the input is handled.

 # Setting up and building the project: #
 This software makes use of Premake (https://premake.github.io/)